TimelordUK/jspurefix/README.md

 1. a skeleton example shows connection, login and session only
 1. parse fix logs into human readable format - JSON, tokens
 1. socket session management for login, heartbeat etc
-1. initiator or acceptor
+1. implement initiator or acceptor

 ## Native Typescript FIX Engine

-This fix engine provides fast easy API to parse or send FIX based messages.
+This fix engine provides a fast easy API to parse or send FIX based messages.
+It is implemented entirely in typescript.
+Messages of any complexity can be handled providing they are backed by a suitable data dictionary.
+All structures within a message will be resolved for easy access - groups of components containing groups etc.

 ### extensive documentation coming soon.